 1. Make Time – Establish a Ritual

 The days of diving into Monday morning totally unprepared are over.
-Reserve a minimum of an hour (maybe 1.5 or 2) each week for the below process.
-At first this is as couter-intuitive as working out – but no matter how crazy your schedule is, you will be more effective, confident and calm, if you take time before you jump into the storm.
+Reserve a minimum of an hour (maybe 1.5 or 2) each week for your planning process.
+At first this is as counter-intuitive as working out – but no matter how crazy your schedule is, you will be more effective, confident and calm if you take time before you jump into the storm.
 Look at your schedule and decide when is your best time at the start of each week.
-Ideally this is the same time every week so we can establish a ritual.
+Ideally, make this is the same time every week so you can establish a ritual.
 For me it’s usually from 8-9:30 on Monday morning.
 Sometimes it’s Sunday.

 Make it something you look forward to.
 Put on your favorite relaxing music (mine is usually classical or something meditative).
 Pour a cup of your favorite tea or coffee.
 Shut off the Internet.
 Get away from the world.